LittleOrange666/Book_Reader/readme.md

 and you can enjoy it by open "http://127.0.0.1:6756".

-It is suggested to use this with NAT traversal.
+It is suggested to use this with NAT traversal to read books on the mobile device.

+It is suggested to use with the [Web Tool Manager](https://github.com/LittleOrange666/Web_Tool_Manager)